mymindishazel/marv-docs/commands/settings/permissions.md

 Everyone will be able to use Marv except for people on the blacklist.
 This can help target problem users.

+### -blacklist
-- `-blacklist` Displays which users and roles are on the blacklist
+Displays which users and roles are on the blacklist

-- `-blacklist add @user/@role` Adds a user or role to the blacklist
-- `-blacklist remove @user/@role` Removes a user or role from the blacklist
+---

+### -blacklist add [user tag / role tag]
+Adds the mentioned users and roles

+---

+### -blacklist remove [user tag / role tag]
+Removes the mentioned users and roles

+---

+### -blacklist clear
+Removes all users and roles